Gaussianization and eigenvalue statistics for random quantum channels (III): Tensor products of quantum channels

 Since the permutations $\gamma$ and $\gammat$ are at distance one, the same holds for $\beta\gamma^{-1}$ and $\beta\gammat^{-1}$:

-We have $|\beta\gamma^{-1}| = |\beta\gammat^{-1}| \pm 1$ and, even more precisely,
+We have $|\beta\gamma^{-1}| = |\beta\gammat^{-1}| \pm1$ and, even more precisely,

 Note that the condition appearing in the first case can be restated in the following, simpler way.
-It is known that since $\beta$ is a geodesic element, $\beta^{-1}\gammat$ is also on the geodesic, and the non-crossing partition associated to $\beta^{-1}\gammat$ is the Kreweras complement of the partition associated to $\beta$.
-The condition that $p^T$ and $1^B$ belong to the same block of $K(\beta)$ it is depicted in Figure \ref{fig:kreweras} and it is easily seen to be equivalent to $\beta \leq \gamma$ (the permutations are compared here via their associated partitions).
+It is known that since $\beta$ is a geodesic element, $\beta^{-1}\gammat$ is also on the geodesic, and the noncrossing partition associated with $\beta^{-1}\gammat$ is the Kreweras complement of the partition associated with $\beta$ (see \cite{nica-speicher}, Lecture 9, for a definition of the Kreweras complement of a noncrossing partition).
+The condition that $p^T$ and $1^B$ belong to the same block of $K(\beta)$ is depicted in Figure \ref{fig:kreweras} and it is easily seen to be equivalent to $\beta \leq\gamma$ (the permutations are compared here via their associated partitions).

-It follows that $S_1(\beta) = S_2(\beta) \pm 1$ and, in order to conclude, one needs to look at the position of the permutation $\beta$ with respect to the geodesic $\id \to \gammat$.
-If $\beta$ is not an element of $\id \to \gammat$, then $S_1(\beta) \geq S_2(\beta) - 1 \geq 2p+2-1=2p+1$ which is enough to conclude.
+It follows that $S_1(\beta) = S_2(\beta) \pm1$ and, in order to conclude, one needs to look at the position of the permutation $\beta$ with respect to the geodesic $\id\to\gammat$.
+If $\beta$ is not an element of $\id\to\gammat$, then $S_1(\beta) \geq S_2(\beta) - 1 \geq2p+2-1=2p+1,$ which is enough to conclude.
 We assume from now on that $\beta$ is a geodesic element.
-If $|\beta\gamma^{-1}| = |\beta\gammat^{-1}|+1$, then $S_1(\beta) = S_2(\beta) + 1 \geq 2p$, with equality if and only if $\beta = \delta$ and the conclusion follows.
-The most difficult case is when $|\beta\gamma^{-1}| = |\beta\gammat^{-1}|-1$ which is equivalent to the fact that $p^T$ and $1^B$ are in different blocks of $\beta\gammat^{-1}$.
+If $|\beta\gamma^{-1}| = |\beta \gammat^{-1}|+1$, then $S_1(\beta) = S_2(\beta) + 1 \geq2p$, with equality if and only if $\beta= \delta,$ and the conclusion follows.
+The most difficult case is when $|\beta\gamma^{-1}| = |\beta\gammat ^{-1}|-1,$ which is equivalent to the fact that $p^T$ and $1^B$ are in different blocks of $\beta\gammat^{-1}$.
 We get $S_1(\beta) = 2p-2 + |\beta\delta^{-1}|$.
-We claim that for any geodesic $\beta$ such that $\beta \leq \gamma$, $|\beta \delta^{-1}| \geq p$.
-This follows from the fact that the permutation $\beta \delta^{-1}=\beta \delta$ has no fixed points: any index $x^T$ is mapped by $\delta$ to $x^B$ which is then mapped by $\beta$ to some $y^B \neq x^T$ (the same holds for bottom indices).
-Since it has no fixed points, each cycle of $\beta \delta^{-1}$ has cardinality at least 2 and thus $\beta \delta^{-1}$ has at most $p$ cycles which implies $|\beta \delta^{-1}| = 2p - \#(\beta \delta^{-1}) \geq p$.
-We conclude that, if a geodesic permutation $\beta$ verifies $|\beta\gamma^{-1}| = |\beta\gammat^{-1}|-1$, then $S_1(\beta) \geq 2p-2+p \geq 2p+1$ for $p \geq 3$.
+We claim that for any geodesic $\beta$ such that $\beta\leq\gamma$, $|\beta\delta^{-1}| \geq p$.
+This follows from the fact that the permutation $\beta\delta ^{-1}=\beta\delta$ has no fixed points: any index $x^T$ is mapped by $\delta$ to $x^B$, which is then mapped by $\beta$ to some $y^B \neq x^T$ (the same holds for bottom indices).
+Since it has no fixed points, each cycle of $\beta\delta^{-1}$ has cardinality at least 2, and thus $\beta\delta^{-1}$ has at most $p$ cycles, which implies $|\beta \delta^{-1}| = 2p - \#(\beta\delta^{-1}) \geq p$.
+We conclude that if a geodesic permutation $\beta$ verifies $|\beta\gamma^{-1}| = |\beta\gammat^{-1}|-1$, then $S_1(\beta) \geq2p-2+p \geq2p+1$ for $p \geq3$.